Akshay090/colab-cli/README.md

 NOTE : Please work with git repo initialized, else below commands will not work

-* Open local ipynb file in google colab for first time and remote copy for subsequent time
+* Open local ipynb file in google colab for first time
+> Note: It opens the copy of filein gdrive from second time onwards.
 ```sh
 colab-cli open-nb lesson1-pets.ipynb
 ```
-* Now you have made some changes to ipynb in colab, get the modified file locally by
+* If you need to get modified ipynb from gdrive local directory use
 ```sh
 colab-cli pull-nb lesson1-pets.ipynb
 ```
-* Made some changes to ipynb locally, push it to drive
+* Made some changes to ipynb locally, push it to gdrive
 ```sh
 colab-cli push-nb lesson1-pets.ipynb
 ```